ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](sparse_inverse.png)](sparse_inverse.png)

-As you can see it generates sharp points of color, that quickly merges into the background 'average color'.
-In comparision to [Shepards Method](#shepards) which generates rounded spots, with a 'flat' color around the color points.
+As you can see it generates sharp points of color, that quickly merge into the background 'average color' - in conmtrast to [Shepards Method](#shepards) which generates rounded spots, with a 'flat' color around the color points.

-It does however work better when generating linear gradients where all the control points form a line.
+It does, however, work better when generating linear gradients where all the control points form a line.
-That is for generating 1 dimentional gradients along a specific line in the image.
+That is, for generating 1 dimensional gradients along a specific line in the image.

-However there is one more point to be made.
+However, there is one more point to be made.
-The speed of how fast these points of color drops to a near 'average' level is controlled my how close they are.
+The speed of how fast these points of color drop to a near 'average' level is controlled by how close they are.
 Placing two point sources close together, and they drop quickly, the further apart they are and the larger individual colors influence results.

 ~~~